sabbirshibli/DeepSHAP-ColabFold/README.md

 ---

-## 📌 Citation
+## Citation

-If you use this project in your research or tools, please cite the authors and the source appropriately.
+If you use this project in your research or tools, please cite the following article:
+Sibli, Sabbir Ahmed, Vlasios Panagiotis Panagiotou, and Christos Makris.
+"Enhancing protein structure predictions: DeepSHAP as a tool for understanding AlphaFold2."
+Expert Systems with Applications (2025): 127853.

 ---